 But then, oh boy!
 Metsutan really lets loose.

 Strike will – well – strike at you in a somewhat addictive fashion.
-High octane riffing, the way other Power Metal bands should deliver the goods.
-Take THAT Unleash the Archers.
+High octane riffing, the way their brethren should deliver the goods.
 And this is cool stuff, really gets me out of my rocking chair, madly dancing around the backyard with my huge drivers all over my head.

 The second track Exile of the Floating World thrashily murders your metal, moving inexorably towards an epic, bombastic end.
 Some sort of a mix between Blynd and the latest of Cradle of Filth with a mighty shot of 10 year old Yoichi whiskey.
 This is one of the best tracks of the album right there.